abrotman/related-domains-by-dns/rdbd-newrrs.md

 ## Lookup Loops

-It's conceivable that an attacker could create a loop of lookups, such as a.com->b.com->c.com->a.com or similar.
+It's conceivable that an attacker could create a loop of relationships, such as a.com->b.com->c.com->a.com or similar.
 This could cause a resource issue for any automated system.
 A system SHOULD only perform three lookups from the first domain (a.com->b.com->c.com->d.com).
-The related and relating-domains SHOULD attempt to keep links direct and so that only the fewest number of lookups is needed, but it is understood this may not always be possible.
+The related and relating-domains SHOULD attempt to keep links direct and so that only the fewest number of lookups are needed, but it is understood this may not always be possible.

 # IANA Considerations

-This document introduces two new DNS RR types, RDBD and RDBDKEY.
-Codepoints for those are Not yet allocated by IANA.
+This document introduces two new DNS RR types, RDBD and RDBDKEY.  [[Codepoints for those are not yet allocated by IANA, nor have codepoints been requested so far.]]

-New rdbd-tag value handling needs to be defined. [[Maybe something
+[[New rdbd-tag value handling wll need to be defined if we keep that field.
+Maybe something
 like: 0-255: RFC required; 256-1023: reserved; 1024-2047: Private
 use; 2048-65535: FCFS.]]